-Hamstring strains are one of those stubborn injuries that far too often become recurring injuries or more chronic strains.
-Their high rate of recurrence is often times due to a lack of careful rehabilitation and training following the injury.
-If you are experiencing chronic hamstring strains, there is a specific and well understood way to begin to exercise the injured body part and progress back to full athletic participation.
+A hamstring strain can be one of those stubborn injuries that far too often become recurring injuries or a more chronic strain.
+Their high rate of recurrence is often due to a lack of careful rehabilitation and training following the injury.
+If you are experiencing chronic hamstring strains, there is a specific and well-understood way to begin to exercise the injured body part and progress back to full athletic participation.

 Acute Phase Considerations: Did you just injure your hamstring, or is it currently painful?

 The first step in rehabilitating insulted muscle tissue is to find ways to use this muscle without causing further injury.
 Isometric exercise is defined as a muscular contraction where the muscle length is not changing.
 In other words, the muscle is being flexed, but it is not creating any movement.
 An example of an isometric exercise is showing off your arm muscles or flexing your abs as hard as you can.
 Isometrics have been shown to help with pain and are an effective initial way to start exercising after injury.
-The bridge position is good place to start with isometric hamstring exercise.
+The bridge position is a good place to start with isometric hamstring exercise.

 Isometrics for Analgesia: Direct Load Progressions for a Hamstring Strain